Skip to main content

 MEDIUM AVAILABILITY

-Kosher food available primarily in Sydney and Melbourne with established Jewish communities (120,000+ Jews nationally).
-Sydney's Dover Heights, Bondi, and Rose Bay neighborhoods have kosher restaurants, bakeries, and butchers certified by Kashrut Authority (KA) and Sydney Beth Din.
-Melbourne's Caulfield, St Kilda East, and Balaclava areas offer kosher dining and supermarkets.
-Main challenges: Shellfish prominent in coastal cuisine; dairy-meat mixing in chicken parma; bacon in meat pies.
-Australian beef and lamb can be kosher if ritually slaughtered.
-Coles and Woolworths carry some KA-certified products.
-Contact local Chabad houses (Sydney, Melbourne, Perth, Brisbane) for current kosher dining options.
-Limited kosher availability outside major cities.
+Kosher food is mainly a Sydney and Melbourne affair, where the established Jewish communities account for most of the 120,000-plus Jews nationally.
+In Sydney, Dover Heights, Bondi and Rose Bay have kosher restaurants, bakeries and butchers certified by the Kashrut Authority (KA) and Sydney Beth Din.
+Melbourne's Caulfield, St Kilda East and Balaclava cover kosher dining and supermarkets.
+Watch out for shellfish in coastal cooking, the dairy-meat mix in a chicken parma, and bacon turning up in meat pies.
+Australian beef and lamb can be kosher when ritually slaughtered, and Coles and Woolworths stock some KA-certified products.
+For current dining options, contact the local Chabad houses in Sydney, Melbourne, Perth and Brisbane.
+Outside the big cities, kosher food is hard to come by.

 Common Allergens